 Singapore has no dearth of accommodation options.
 There are budgeted to luxury hotels and resorts throughout the city.
 You can consider staying at Marina Bay Sands, Village Hotel Sentosa or Holiday Inn Express Orchard Road, an IHG Hotel.
 If you want to stay closer to the airport, then consider Crowne Plaza Changi Airport, an IHG Hotel.

 I booked my accommodation in one of the hostels – Quarters Hostel.
 The hostel was clean and very conveniently placed with respect to the location.
-It is on the Circular Road that has plenty of eat out options and is closer to Chinatown.
+Located on the Circular Road, the surroundings of the hostel have plenty of eat out options.
+It is closer to Chinatown.
 The staff of the hostel are very friendly.

 I visited the Universal Studios in the morning as part of a tour that I had booked on Viator.
 Universal Studios is a theme park located on the Sentosa Island in Singapore.
 The Universal Studios market themselves as “one-of-its-kind” theme park and I couldn’t agree more.

 - Tour booking details: Singapore Super Saver: Universal Studios, S.E.A.
 Aquarium, and Maritime Experiential Museum Admission.